Current Suspected Overdose Deaths in Delaware for 2023: Get Help Now!

 Family history and genetics: Family history and genetics are likely to play a role in whether an individual develops hypertension.
 The risk of hypertension can increase when someone who has a family history of hypertension also engages in other behavioral risk factors, such as smoking or physical inactivity.

-For some, medication in conjunction with reducing risk factors can be an effective way to control blood pressure.
+For some people with hypertension, medication in conjunction with reducing risk factors can be an effective way to control blood pressure.

-Of Delaware adults who know they are hypertensive, almost 79 percent are currently taking medication for hypertension.
-As age increases, so does the prevalence of taking hypertension medication.
-Of those hypertensive Delaware adults aged 45-54, 70.8 percent report they are currently taking medication, compared to 83 percent of adults aged 55-64, and 95.5 percent of adults aged 65 and older.
+Of Delaware adults who have hypertension, 79.1 percent are currently taking medication for hypertension.
+As age increases, so does hypertension medication usage.
+Of those Delawareans with hypertension ages 45-54, 75.1 percent report they are currently taking medication, compared to 87.6 percent of adults ages 55-64, and 92.8 percent of adults age 65 and older.

 Uncontrolled hypertension can cause damage to a number of different organs within the body.
 These organs include the heart, brain, and kidneys.

 There are medications that can help lower and control hypertension, decreasing the risk of complications.
-If a medicine is prescribed for you, take it as you are instructed.
-If you reduce risk factors—for example by starting an exercise program or changing your diet—tell your health care team.
+If a medicine is prescribed for you, take it as instructed.
+If you reduce risk factors—for example by starting an exercise program or changing your diet—tell your doctor or health care team.
 Your medication may need to be adjusted.